COVID-19 virus SARS-CoV-2

 medical system.
 This region of the graph (blue dots) by no means reflects

-the true COVID-19 morbidity.
-However, the prevalent German COVID-19 mortalities
+the true morbidity of COVID-19.
+However, the prevalent German COVID-19

-tend to be higher than IFR in many other European countries despite very
+mortalities tend to be higher than IFR in many other European countries

-strict social distancing measures adopted by the German government.
-One
+despite very strict social distancing measures adopted by the German government.

-possible explanation for the apparently high mortalities might be hardly
+One possible explanation for the apparently high mortalities might be,

-surprizing reluctance of the German population having themselves tested.
+hardly surprising, reluctance of the German population having themselves

-This would result in artificially reduced incidence inflating the German
+tested.
+This would result in artificially reduced incidence inflating the